 This report provides Transforma Insights’ view on the Smart Home market.
-This segment comprises ten sub-applications including Baby Alarms, Consumer Webcams, Home Fitness Equipment, Home Weather Stations, Household VoIP Phones, Mirror Screens, Photo Frames, Kitchen Equipment, Fixtures & Fittings, and Other Consumer.
+This segment comprises 11 sub-applications, including Baby Alarms, Consumer Webcams, Home Fitness Equipment, Home Weather Stations, Household VoIP Phones, Household Information, Photo Frames, Kitchen Equipment, Fixtures & Fittings, Toys, and Other Consumer.

-Many smart home devices require high-speed internet, their presence in the home means that Wi-Fi and Ethernet are both common, although some devices will make use of cellular.
+Many smart home devices require high-speed internet; their presence in homes means that Wi-Fi and Ethernet are both common, although some devices will make use of cellular.
 Bluetooth connectivity is common too, for pairing with other devices and smartphones.
-The Matter consortium and the Thread protocol are likely to accelerate the prospects of growth and adoption of smart home devices through greater interoperability and an open ecosystem of vendors and developers.
+The Matter consortium and the Thread protocol are likely to accelerate the growth and adoption of smart home devices through better interoperability and an open ecosystem of vendors and developers.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.